HAF-A57/LoreGuard/README.md

 ### Environment Variables

-LoreGuard uses automatic IP detection via `make detect-ip`, which creates `.env.detected` with your network IP.
+LoreGuard uses automatic IP detection via `make detect-ip`, which updates the `.env` file with your network IP.
 For manual configuration, you can create a `.env` file from `.env.template`.

 **Key Configuration Options:**